-Bring a large pot of salted water to a boil.
-Add the spaghetti and cook until al dente, 9 to 11 minutes.
+Meanwhile, add about 1 tablespoon salt and the spaghetti to the pot of boiling water and cook until al dente, 8 to 9 minutes.
 Reserve 1 cup pasta water, then drain the pasta.

-Add the pasta to the skillet along with about 1/2 cup of the reserved cooking water; shake the pan vigorously, adding a little more cooking water if the pasta looks dry.
+Add 1/4 cup of the pasta water to the skillet with the zucchini, then add the pasta and shake the skillet vigorously, adding more cooking water if the pasta looks dry.
 Cook, tossing, until the liquid is absorbed, 3 to 4 minutes.
-Remove from the heat and add the parmigiano, pecorino and the remaining basil; toss.
-Top with more Parmesan.
+Remove from the heat and add the Parmesan, pecorino and butter, tossing well to incorporate.
+Top with the basil and more Parmesan if desired.